tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Add Button After Add to Cart Button/README.md

   * Add a single button to all products with the same text and URL.

-    * In the code set the text, url and other desired settings.
+    * In the options code set the text, url and other options.

   * Add a unique button to each product with the same text and unique URL.

-    * In the code set the text setting.
+    * In the options code set the text.

     * For each product enter your URL adding **#twc-spdabaatcb** to the end on a line by itself in the Description field.
 The **#twc-spdabaatcb** will be